George Floyd protests in the San Francisco Bay Area: Walnut Creek

 On Sunday, May 30, groups of looters indiscriminately looted and vandalized many businesses in Walnut Creek and other East Bay communities, separate from peaceful demonstrations earlier in the day.
-A young woman in Walnut Creek’s Broadway Plaza was shot in the arm.
+A young woman in Walnut Creek's Broadway Plaza was shot in the arm.
 An 8 p.m to 5 a.m curfew was implemented shortly after.

 On June 1, a few hundred protesters attempting to walk onto I-680 in Walnut Creek were almost immediately met with tear gas, rubber bullets, and dogs.

 Deaths

 On May 30, amidst the unrest in Oakland, a Federal Protective Service officer, David Patrick Underwood, was fatally shot outside a federal courthouse in a drive-by attack that also wounded another guard.
 Underwood had been providing security at the courthouse during a protest.
 The Department of Homeland Security labeled the shooting an act of domestic terrorism.
 Boogaloo movement member Steven Carrillo was charged with the murder on June 16.
 He was also implicated in the murder of a Santa Cruz County deputy.

 On June 2 in Vallejo, 22-year-old Sean Monterrosa was shot five times and killed by a police officer while on his knees with his hands up.
 When Monterrosa lifted his hands, a 15-inch hammer tucked in his pocket was revealed, which was mistaken for a handgun.
 The officer involved, who was not named but was identified as an 18-year veteran, fired five shots at Monterrosa through the window of the unmarked vehicle he was driving.

+On June 6, Erik Salgado was shot and killed by the California Highway Patrol while allegedly driving a Dodge Hellcat looted from a San Leandro dealership several nights beforehand during the George Floyd protests.